Company News

 How Can SBNs Spend Their Grant Funding?
 Are There any Restrictions?

-SBNs can apply for up to £150,000 of funding that must be used solely for capital expenditure, to repurpose surplus space in a primary school building to make it suitable for nursery provision.
+SBNs can apply for up to £150,000 of funding that must be used solely for capital expenditure, to create a safe learning environment that is suitable for nursery provision.

 This CAN include: